jerrycyng/jerrycyng/README.md

 - 💼 I am aspired to devote myself to a banking and finance career – a challenging career that combines both technical and interpersonal professions.

-- 💞️ I’m looking to collaborate with data science projects, preferrably in the banking projects.

 - 📫 Please dont hesistate to drop me a message by jerrychunying@gmail.com

 - 📝 Feel free to review my linkedin profile and connect me as well